While its a smidge too late to affect the decision now, Northrup Grumman ought to use the Grumman name to sell its new tanker program to the Pentagon.

 A few folks went to prison.
 Very bad.
 Then the bidding was opened up again.
 Of course, Boeing is rebidding.
 But to compete against Boeing, EADS (that’s the real name of Airbus) and Northrop Grumman got together to devise their own plan, a reworked version of the Airbus A330 called the KC-30.
 While it looks like an Airbus, the technology is so different that they have given it a new name, and rightly so.

 The issue that Northrop Grumman faces is that Pentagon officials and some American policymakers believe that the plane is European, even though the Boeing plane is partly built outside the U.S., and the KC-30 will be built in the U.S.

-Grumman has a wide value; it after all was kept by Northrop Grumman when it was born as a conglomerate.
+The Grumman brand has a wide value; it after all was kept by Northrop Grumman when it was born as a conglomerate.
 Not only did Grumman build the lunar module, they built the Grumman Goose, F-14 Tomcat and Grumman Gulfstream.
-Oh, and they made those way-cool Grumman boats.
-Most would agree with this inerring fact–that Grumman is a way-cool brand, and it is a good and appropriate brand for tankers that need to refuel planes over water, as the Grumman brand has the associations of its amphibious planes.
+And they made those way-cool Grumman boats.
+Most would agree with this inerrent fact–that Grumman is powerful and interesting brand, and it is a good and appropriate brand for tankers that need to refuel planes over water, as the Grumman brand has the associations of its amphibious planes.

 Using the Grumman name on the KC-30 program would not be disingenuous.
 The Mini is, after all, a reconstituted car made by BMW.
 Since the design and important manufacturing is done in Britain, it is a British car.
 Pan American World Airways also used this approach when it re-branded a French plane into the Falcon Jet.